-71. "A Conversation about Something Else: An Interview with George Brecht by Ben Vautier and Marcel Alocco (1965), reprinted in Martin, An Introduction to George Brecht's Book of the Tumbler on Fire, 67.
-Of course, Brecht's cult of noninvolvement or nondifferentiation at times leads to puerile statements (and intended provocations) such as the following: "Yes.
+71. "A Conversation about Something Else: An Interview with George Brecht by Ben Vautier and Marcel Alocco (1965), reprinted in Martin, An Introduction, p.
+67. Of course, Brecht's cult of non-involvement or non-differentiation at times leads to puerile statements (and intended provocations) such as the following: "Yes.
 An atomic war and a butterfly are all the same.
-It's simply a process that surrounds everything and in everyplace and in every moment" (69); and the assertion that all aesthetic and other phenomena are simply 'Just different arrangements....
+It's simply a process that surrounds everything and in everyplace and in every moment" (p.
+69); and the assertion that all aesthetic and other phenomena are simply "just different arrangements. . . .
 For example Le Corbusier builds a new building and I move the newspaper from here to there.
 The two things are equally new.
 They're arrangements.
 Everything that happens is simply reorganization.
-Everything that exists is simply a process" (70).
+Everything that exists is simply a process" (p.
+70).

-72. This capacity for reabsorption into the everyday appears to be structured into Brecht's work; in a note to Dick Higgins, dated January 16, 1977, he writes: "My work has been disappearing since I started to make it.
-First wife threw out all early drawings and paintings, ladder stolen from Bianchis, other work abandoned by AI [Hansen], etc." Dick Higgins Papers, Getty Research Library (870613).
+72. This capacity for re-absorption into the everyday appears to be structured into Brecht's work; in a note to Dick Higgins, dated January 16, 1977, he writes: "My work has been disappearing since I started to make it.
+First wife threw out all early drawings and paintings, ladder stolen from Bianchis, other work abandoned by Al [Hansen], etc." Dick Higgins Papers, Getty Research Library (870613).